SiyabongaBayanda/HR-ANAYLYTICS-DASHBOARD/README.md

 ## 🔍 Key Insights
+- The overall employee attrition rate is over 16 %

-- Department with the highest attrition
+- Department with the highest attrition is Research & Development 55 %
-- Job role with the highest attrition
+- Laboratory Technician & Sales Executive job roles with the highest attrition 50 %
-- Age group with the highest attrition
+- 24-35 age group has the highest attrition
-- Relationship between salary and attrition
+- Employees with salary slab up to 5K have higher attrition

 ## 💡 Recommendations

-- Improve retention strategies for high-attrition departments.
+- Investigate Research & Development department due to high attrition
-- Review compensation for affected employee groups.
+- Review workload and overtime requirements
-- Develop career-development opportunities.
+- Improve career-development opportunities for all departments.
-- Investigate employee satisfaction and workload factors.
+- Monitor employee satisfaction regularly.